Fourier analysis with the Ti-84 plus (CE)

 F=A0+C1sin(2πft+ϕ1)+C2sin(2π2ft+ϕ2)+C3sin(2π3f+ϕ3)+......

-The analysed input signal can be generated by FUNCGEN or defined directly, see the example.
+The analyzed input signal can be generated by FUNCGEN or defined directly, see the example.

-In this example, the same signal is analysed as above.
+In this example, the same signal is analyzed as above.

-In the example, the same signal is analyzed as above.
+In the example, again the output of the triac voltage regulator is analyzed .
 A sine function of 325.27V and firing angles of 90 and 270 degrees.
-If we read the results from the lists, then it yields :
+If we study the results from the lists, then it yields:

 Another example of the Fourier analysis of the well known square wave (amplitude 100 V and base frequency of 100Hz.)
 The square wave is built with the signal builder program FUNCGEN.8xp